-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$1,500 for Self Only and \$3,000 for Self Plus One or Self and Family when you use PPO providers.
-The deductible is \$3,000 for Self Only and \$6,000 for Self Plus One or Self and Family when you use non-PPO providers.
-Any of the above expenses for PPO providers also count toward this non-PPO amount.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The deductible is \$1,600 for Self Only and \$3,200 for Self Plus One or Self and Family when you use in-network providers.
+The deductible is \$3,200 for Self Only and \$6,400 for Self Plus One or Self and Family when you use out-of-network providers.
+Only plan allowance paid for services or supplies from out-of-network providers counts towards this amount.
 The Self Plus One or the Self and Family deductible can be satisfied by one or more family members.
-The deductible applies to all benefits in this Section. - After you have satisfied your deductible, your Traditional medical coverage begins. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts for eligible medical expenses and prescriptions. - The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+The deductible applies to all benefits in this Section. - After you have satisfied your deductible, your Traditional medical coverage begins. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts for eligible medical expenses and prescriptions. - The out-of-network benefits are the standard benefits of this Plan.
+In-network benefits apply only when you use an in-network provider.
+When no in-network provider is available, out-of-network benefits apply. - Be sure to read Section 4.
+Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage or if you are age 65 or over.
 If Medicare is your primary payor, GEHA will provide secondary benefits for covered charges.
 The high deductible health plan deductible and coinsurance are not waived for Medicare members. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or 5(b).
-See Section 5(a), Alternative treatment for coverage of a Christian Science facility. - When you use a PPO hospital, the professionals who provide services to you in a hospital may not all be preferred providers.
-If services are rendered by non-PPO providers at a PPO hospital, we will pay up to the Plan allowable. - We will provide PPO benefits if you are admitted to a non-PPO hospital due to a medical emergency.
-We will also provide PPO benefits if you receive care from professionals who provide services in a non-PPO hospital, when admitted due to a medical emergency. - Charges billed by a facility for implantable devices, surgical hardware, etc., are subject to the Plan allowance which is based on the provider's cost plus 20% with submitted invoice or two times the Medicare allowance without an invoice.
+See Section 5(a), Alternative treatment for coverage of a Christian Science facility. - When you use an in-network hospital, the professionals who provide services to you in a hospital may not all be preferred providers.
+If services are rendered by out-of-network providers at an innetwork hospital, we will pay up to the Plan allowable. - We will provide in-network benefits if you are admitted to an out-of-network hospital due to a medical emergency.
+We will also provide in-network benefits if you receive care from professionals who provide services in an out-of-network hospital, when admitted due to a medical emergency. - Charges billed by a facility for implantable devices, surgical hardware, etc., are subject to the Plan allowance which is based on the provider's cost plus 20% with submitted invoice or two times the Medicare allowance without an invoice.
 Providers are encouraged to notify us on admission to determine benefits payable. - When you receive hospital observation services, we apply outpatient benefits to covered services up to 48 hours.
 Inpatient benefits will apply only when your physician formally admits you to the hospital as an inpatient.
-It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient. - YOU MUST GET PRECERTIFICATION FOR INPATIENT STAYS INCLUDING OBSERVATION CARE EXCEEDING 48 HOURS UNLESS DUE TO A MEDICAL EMERGENCY.
+It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient. - YOU MUST GET PRECERTIFICATION FOR INPATIENT STAYS UNLESS DUE TO A MEDICAL EMERGENCY.
 FAILURE TO DO SO WILL RESULT IN A FINANCIAL PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.
 Confinement which are considered not medically necessary will not be covered.
-Penalties are not subject to the catastrophic limit.

-We cover up to 16 tests for Urine Drug Testing (UDT) per person per calendar year.
+Penalties are not subject to the catastrophic limit. - We cover up to 16 tests for Urine Drug Testing (UDT) per person per calendar year.